Network Valuation in Financial Systems: Conclusions

 \section{Conclusions}

-In this paper, we introduce a general framework that allows financial institutions to perform an ex-ante network-adjusted valuation of interbank claims in a decentralized fashion.
+In this paper, we introduce a general framework to perform an ex-ante and network-adjusted valuation of financial institutions' interbank claims.
 On the one hand, our framework encompasses some of the most widely used models of financial contagion \citep{eisenberg2001systemic,furfine2003quantifying,rogers2013failure,bardoscia2015debtrank}, in the precise sense that the model is equivalent to those models for specific choices of the valuation functions and the parameters.
 On the other hand, our framework relates also to the stream of literature \citep{fischer2014no-arbitrage,suzuki2002valuing} carrying out the valuation of claims \`{a} la Merton when cross-holdings of debt exist between different firms.
-An important contribution of our approach is that the valuation is decentralized, meaning that it does not assume the existence of an entity with perfect information on the parameters of the financial system.

-Our main result is that, under mild assumptions about valuation functions, the valuation problem admits a greatest solution, i.e. a solution in which the losses of all banks are minimal.
+Our main result is that, under mild assumptions about valuation functions, the valuation problem admits a greatest solution, i.e.\ a solution in which the equities of all banks are maximal.
 Moreover, we provide a simple iterative algorithm to compute such solution.
-Furthermore, we derive a set of conditions under which the solution of the valuation problem \emph{at} the maturity time T is equal to the limit of the sequence of solutions obtained for the valuation problems at $t<T$ as the maturity is approached (i.e. $t\to T$).
-In other words, the solution of the problem at the maturity coincides with the limit for the valuation time approaching the maturity of the solutions of problems at a given valuation time.
+Finally, we show how an ex-ante valuation model can be derived from a clearing model, i.e.\ from a model in which the valuation is performed at maturity.

 A natural application of our framework is in devising \emph{stress-tests} to assess losses on banks' portfolios in a network of liabilities, conditional to shocks on their external assets in order to determine capital requirements and value at risk.
 Indeed, to any given shock on the external assets of the banks it corresponds a different valuation of banks' equities.
 Therefore, by assuming a known distribution of shocks, one can derive a corresponding distribution of equity losses.
-Finally, such distribution can be taken as the input of any axiomatic risk measure \citep{chen2013axiomatic,biagini2015unified}.
+Such distribution can then be taken as the input of any axiomatic risk measure.
+Finally, one could embed our framework into a full-fledged economy with non-financial firms, households, and a government.
+Indeed, \cite{gray2010measuring} build an extension of the Merton model that, while abstracting from the network of individual firms, focuses on interconnections between sectorial balance sheets, thereby allowing to discuss the main transmission channels between them.